swojtasiak/jsrdbg/README.md

 line numbers.

 The rest of the code explains itself.
-Only one thing that might be really interesing here is the model of error handling.
+Only one thing that might be really interesting here is the model of error handling.
 Every method exposed by the debugging engine returns one of the unified error codes.
 All the codes are available in the following header file: jsrdbg/jsdbg_common.h.
 Bear in mind that it's up to you to uninstall every context correctly before deleting the